-- Checking the work progress against the planned schedule - Checks that milestones are met, and deliverables are properly produced, pursuant to the reports submitted to the contractors. - Organises meetings to prepare and finalize technical reports and submits deliverables and schedules to the European Commission. - Organizes the information flow throughout the consortium (webpages, mailing lists, newsletter)
+- Checking the work progress against the planned schedule - Checks that milestones are met, and deliverables are properly produced, pursuant to the reports submitted to the contractors. - Organises meetings to prepare and finalize technical reports and submits deliverables and schedules to the European Commission. - Organizes the information flow throughout the consortium (webpages, mailing lists, etc)

 The Scientific Coordination is carried out by UJF/VERIMAG (Joseph Sifakis) The Scientific Coordinator will be responsible for implementing the scientific policy as it is defined by the Cluster Coordinator's group, and their related decisions.
-Both the Scientific Coordinator, and the Cluster coordinators are accountable for their actions under a process to be defined The Scientific Coordinator reports to the Executive Management Board, and is especially in charge of informing this body of any modifications in manpower, or resource consumption and planning compared to the original contract, so that the Executive Management Board and the ArtistDesign Office take corrective actions in a timely fashion.
+Both the Scientific Coordinator, and the Cluster coordinators are accountable for their actions.